DTAJ095/alx-system_engineering-devops/0x00-shell_basics/README.md

 Create a script that creates a directory in another one

 -Script 8:
 move a file from a directory to another

+-Script 9:
+delete a file from a directory